katcipis/sophia/notes/books/coders-at-work.md

 ## Joe Armstrong

-One thing that I identified myself a lot is when he gives details on how he has bad days and good days when developing software and that he does not like a steady flow of productive days.
+One thing that I identified with a lot is when he gives details on how he has bad days and good days when developing software and that he does not have like a steady flow of productive days.
 Not that you are going to sit idle during a bad day, but it will not be as awesome as a good day.
 The subject comes up when talking about pair programming :